Gotszalk/cv-gen/README.md

 XML --(XSLT processor)--> HTML --(print to PDF)--> PDF

 ## Execution
-To run the process on Linux with example data it is enough to run the script:
+To run the process on Linux with example data it is enough to execute the script:
 ```
 ./scripts/make
 ```